Planning Safe Events

 CDC Guidelines for Events

-Meeting organizers preparing for shows scheduled in 2021 and beyond must consider the health and safety of attendees and staff at every step of the planning process.
-Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on the risk levels of various gatherings and key actions that can help prevent the spread of the virus.
-Cleanliness protocols and considerations for cancelling or postponing a meeting are also covered.
+Meeting organizers preparing for shows scheduled in 2022 and beyond must consider the health and safety of attendees and staff at every step of the planning process.
+Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on how to evaluate the risk levels and key actions that can help prevent the spread of the virus.
+Cleanliness protocols are also covered.